 PART 1

 Part 1 identifies and explores what is known about issues that emerged during the planning process.
 Almost every issue was raised in multiple neighborhoods and is connected in some way to every other issue.

-Who can .99 use this?
+Who does this aim to help?